jrrouse88/complete-docker-and-php/README.md

 ## Chapter Four - Volume Mounts

 Adding a volume key to the docker compose will let docker know to use whatever file you point to as the file for the directed path in the container.

+## Chapter Five - A Basic Application

+Creating a basic app that will do "translations".
+The first attempt for the translation will pull from db and store in the cache.
+Subsequent lookups will use the cache instead of the db.